nicholasrwx/PythonBlockchain/README.md

  Course name:
     Python - The Practical Guide by Maximilian Schwarzmüller

- Things I built and learned about blockchain:
+ Things I built and learned:

     * The structure of a PoW blockchain
     * Hashing and linking blocks with SHA256